-Students wanting to transfer Counselor Education courses from UK Post Baccalaureate Status once they have matriculated (i.e., be enrolled in CED classes) in the Counselor Education Program must click on the following link to formally transfer these credits.
+Transferring Counselor Education Courses from UK Post Baccalaureate Status following link to formally transfer these credits.
 Transferred course must have a grade of "B" or better.
 For more information, please see "The following apply to credit transfer" in this Handbook.
 Additionally, credit transfer must be completed in the first-semester of the student matriculated in the Counselor Education Program.
 Please consult with the Program Chair or your advisor in Counselor Education before you complete the following form to transfer classes: